-To stay true to its mandate, the mission of the College reads: "Guam Community College is a leader in career and technical workforce development, providing the highest quality, studentcentered education and job training for Micronesia".
+To stay true to its mandate, the mission of the College reads: "Guam Community College is a leader in career and technical workforce development, providing the highest quality, student-centered education and job training for Micronesia".
 To achieve success in accomplishing the mission, the mission statement is supported with four strategic goals that are designed to direct critical steps in achieving overall excellence in educational programs and career and technical workforce development.
 These goals are as follows:

-- Goal 1:Retention and Completion: Strengthen and improve curriculum and educational delivery to provide a student-centered educational experience that fosters retention and completion to prepare our students for engagement in a global workforce; - Goal 2:Conducive Learning Environment: Transform the campus into a facility conducive for learning and teaching with a genuine sense of family spirit and dialogue among employees who are committed to student access and student success; - Goal3: Improvement and Accountability: Enhance the existing integrated planning, review, and evaluation processes that provide for the allocation of resources based on assessment results and college-wide priorities in order to boost improvement and accountability; and, - Goal4: Visibility and Engagement: Promote the Guam Community College brand to achieve regional, national, and international recognition.
+- Goal 1:Retention and Completion: designed to strengthen and improve curriculum and educational delivery to provide a student-focused educational experience that fosters retention and completion to prepare our students for engagement in a global workforce; - Goal 2: Conducive Learning Environment: designed to transform the campus into a conducive facility for learning and teaching with a genuine sense of family spirit and dialogue among employees who are committed to student access and student success; - Goal3: Improvement and Accountability: designed to enhance the existing integrated planning, review, and evaluation process that provides for the allocation of resources based on assessment results and college-wide priorities in order to boost improvement and accountability; and

+Goal4: Visibility and engagement: designed to promote the Guam Community College brand to achieve regional, national, and international recognition.

-In maintaining a student-centered, open door learning environment, GCC is committed to providing the best academic and student support services possible to assist students in achieving their educational goals and to instill amongst its employees the value of hard work and a true commitment to student access and success.
+In maintaining a student-centered, open door learning environment, GCC is committed to providing the best academic and student support services possible to assist students achieved their educational goals and instill amongst its employees the value of their hard work and commitment to student access and success.

 Adding strength and support to the mission, GCC's Institutional Learning Outcomes (ILOs) were developed as a task of the General Education Committee with input from all faculty, the Faculty Senate, the College Governing Council (CGC), and the Board.
 These ILOs represent what knowledge, skills/abilities, and values students should develop and acquire as a result of their overall experiences with any aspect of the College.
-There are 5 defined ILOs published in the College catalog.
 The proclamation of the College's ILOs, are as follows: